 Fast forward to today, and George Weaver III represents the third generation of the Weaver family.
 He currently serves as President and CEO of Nature’s Yoke.
 Continuing the legacy of his father and grandfather, George manages and maintains the company’s community and values.

 His son, George Weaver IV, represents the fourth generation and has already become an integral part of the business.
-He manages the marketing and branding team and played a huge role in the Nature’s Yoke re-brand that took place in 2020.
+He manages the marketing team and HR and played a huge role in the Nature’s Yoke re-brand that took place in 2020.

 New Look.
 Same Taste: